enricocattaneo/NBA-MLB-players-by-State/README.md

 **Number of Attributes**: 16 columns

-**Main Attributes Information**:
-* State or territory: State name
-* Census population: census population by State (different columns for different census years)
+**Main Attributes Information**: State or territory: State name; Census population: census population by State (different columns for different census years)

 <a id='datapreparation'></a>